Praveenms13/Devops-Internship-Task/README.md

         mysql -h 127.0.0.1 -u root -p

-    If prompted for a password, refer to the \`docker-compose.yml\` file for the root password.
+    If prompted for a password, refer to the \`docker-compose.yml\` file for the root password. after creating the database restart the docker container.
 6. After successfully logging in to the MariaDB container, create a new database named "login\_register" with the following SQL command:

         CREATE DATABASE login_register;